r0fls/makedo/README.md

 This was inspired by the blog post [Afraid of Makefiles?
 Don't be!](https://matthias-endler.de/2017/makefiles/)

 Personally, I'm still scared of makefiles!
 Just kidding, they're fine.
-Anyway, if you want to use this interactively, I suggest converting the rest of the example from that blog to a makedo.yaml file.
+Anyway, if you want to explore this interactively, I suggest converting the rest of the example from that blog to a makedo.yaml file.
 It's really quite simple. :ghost:

 ## Installation